ehrrsn7/procedural-programming/python/Unit-1/1.0-First-Program/README.md

   </td>
   <td>
     <p>
       As a challenge, modify this program to display a paragraph including your name and a short introduction.
 My paragraph is:
     </p>

-    Hello, I am Br.
-Helfrich.
+    Hello, I am Mr. Eli.

     My favorite thing about teaching is interacting with interesting students every day.
-Some days, however, students have no questions and don’t bother to come by my office.
+Some days, however, students have no questions and don’t bother to come by my classroom.
 Those are long and lonely days...
   </td>
   <td style="background: #17365d">
     <!-- Blank -->